bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 Extending imperative code is often more difficult than extending declarative code.

 In imperative code, when adding a new feature, we not only have to figure out _what_ to add but also _where_ and _how_ to add it.
-Extending the functionality of declarative code, on the other hand, often comes down to updating the “algorithm parameters”.
+On the other hand, extending the functionality of declarative code often comes down to updating the “algorithm parameters.”

 | By the way 🖥                                                                                                                                                        |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | I borrowed the following example from a lecture by Timur Shemsedinov on declarative style and metaprogramming.[^metaprogrammingjs] Highly recommended to check out. |

-As an example, let's compare two implementations of the `parseDuration` function.
+For example, let's compare two implementations of the `parseDuration` function.
 The function converts a formatted string with a time period into the number of milliseconds in that period.
 In the first version, the algorithm is implemented imperatively:

 ```js
 /** @example parseDuration('1h 25m 16s') === 5_116_000 */